while1malloc0/talks/code_review_culture/slides.md

 # Naming

 * Are variable, function, method names communicative of what they do?
-* Are the names of things idiomatic to the language? <!--- most linters should catch this -->
+* Are the names of things idiomatic to the language?
-* Do names encapsulate the problem domain? <!--- name after what it does, not what it is -->
+* Do names encapsulate the problem domain?

+Note:
+- Subtlety to first point: do they communicate EVERYTHING that they do?
+- Don't include mechanical components in names

 ---